tjmcs/kragle/README.md

 $
 ```

-Now that we have a copy of the contents of the RHEL-7.1 ISO has been unpacked,
+Now that we have a copy of the contents of the RHEL ISO available locally,
 we can proceed with the remastering process.

 ### Step 2: Modifying the standard RHEL-7.1 ISO to use a kickstart file by default

 Adding support for use of a kickstart file during the install process (when
 booting up and installing from the thumb drive that we're creating) is a
 simple, but poorly documented process.
-It's made even more difficult by the
+This is especially true when you consider
-fact that we need to support both legacy (isolinux) and EFI-based systems
+that we need to support booting of both legacy (isolinux) and EFI-based systems
-with our thumb drive.
-The RHEL-7.1 ISO supports both, so we'll need to ensure
+using the image we're building.
+The RHEL ISO supports both, so we'll need to
-that we maintain that support in the remastered ISO that we burn to our
+ensure that we maintain that support in the remastered ISO that we burn to our
 thumb drive.

-The first thing we need to do is to create a couple of kickstart files (one
+The first thing we need to do is to create a pair of kickstart files (one for
-for legacy/isolinux systems and one for EFI-based systems).
-While these
+legacy/isolinux systems and one for EFI-based systems).
+While these kickstart
-kickstart files only differ by a few lines (basically an extra partition
+files only differ by a few lines (basically an extra partition is needed to
-is needed for the EFI-based systems), there really is no simple way to combine
+successfully boot and install RHEL to an EFI-based system), there really is no
-them into a single kickstart file, so we have constructed two of them
+simple way to combine them into a single kickstart file.
+As sucy, we have
-(they can be found in the `kickstart-files` subdirectory in this repository).
+constructed two separate kickstart files (which can be found in the
+[kickstart-files](kickstart-files) subdirectory in this repository).

-With our two new kickstart files in place, we're ready to start modifying our
+Once we've added those two kickstart files to our working directory (we place
+them into a `kickstart` subdirectory), we can start modifying the contents of
-copy of the contents of the RHEL-7.1 ISO to make use of these two new
+our working directory so that the remastered ISO will make use of these
+kickstart files during the boot and installation process.
+This requires
-kickstart files.
-The modifications we make will be modifications to the
+modifications to the `./rhel-server-7.1-x86_64-customized/isolinux/isolinux.cfg` and
-`./rhel-server-7.1-x86_64-customized/isolinux/isolinux.cfg` and
 `./rhel-server-7.1-x86_64-customized/EFI/BOOT/grub.cfg` files.
 In both cases,
 we need to add an argument to ensure that one of the boot options presented by
-the menus defined in those two files (the first is used for legacy booting, they
+the menus defined in those two files both provide an option that uses the kickstart
-second for EFI booting) support the kickstart files we'll be including in our
-remastered.
+files we just added to our working directory.

 It should be noted that we'll be making our changes to the second menu item
-defined in both of these files (that's the default menu item for all RHEL-7.1
+defined in both of these files (that's the default menu item for all RHEL
 ISOs, so we want to maintain this behavior).
-To make this process easier to
-understand, we've actually created a 'patch' file that can be used to perform
+Also, we've actually created a 'patch'
-all of these changes in a single command.
-That patch file can be found
+file that can be used to perform all of these changes in a single command so that
+the process of modifying the stock RHEL ISO is as simple as possible.
+That patch
-[here](patch-files/iso-mods.patch), and here's an example of using that patch
+file can be found [here](patch-files/iso-mods.patch), and here's an example of
-file to update the copy of the ISO we created (above):
+how you could use that patch file locally (assuming it is located in the same
+directory as the working directory that we created with our `rsync` command, above):

 ```bash
 $ cd rhel-server-7.1-x86_64-customized